1932 Freeport hurricane: Preparations, impact, and aftermath

-Occupants in four vehicles were rescued by the United States Coast Guard near San Luis Pass.
 In Wharton, 800 birds went missing in the heavy rain.
 Galveston suffered primarily wind damage in the form of unroofed structures and broken windows.
 The Galveston Causeway was flooded by the heavy rain, preventing access from Galveston Island to the mainland.
 Several other roads were blocked by fallen trees.

 The city was also affected by a power outage after the storm caused loss of power and damaged communication lines.
 In addition, communication lines in San Antonio were damaged.